Māhū: In contemporary cultures

 In the 1980s, māhū and fa'afafine of Samoa began organizing, as māhū.
 In 2021, a group of Kānaka Maoli formed a subgroup of the Hawaiʻi LGBT Legacy Foundation called the māhūi that developed a ceremony to open Honolulu Pride month at the Kapaemahu monument in Waikīkī, now repeated every October.

 In 2003, the term mahuwahine was coined within Hawaii's queer community: māhū (in the middle) + wahine (woman), the structure of the word is similar to Samoan fa'a (the way of) + fafine (woman/wife).
 The term mahuwahine resembles a transgender identity that coincides with Hawaiian cultural renaissance.
-The corresponding term for biological females is mahukane (māhū + kane (man)).
+The corresponding term is mahukane (māhū + kane (man)).
 However, in contemporary usage, māhū is used for all genders.

 Notable contemporary māhū, or mahuwahine, include activist and kumu hula Hinaleimoana Kwai Kong Wong-Kalu, kumu hula Kaumakaiwa Kanaka'ole, and kumu hula Kaua'i Iki; and within the wider māhū LGBTQ+ community, historian Noenoe Silva, activist Ku‘u-mealoha Gomes, singer and painter Bobby Holcomb, and singer Kealii Reichel.

 In many traditional communities, māhū play an important role in carrying on Polynesian culture, and teaching "the balance of female and male throughout creation".
 Modern māhū carry on traditions of connection to the land, language preservation, and the preservation and revival of cultural activities including traditional dances, songs, and the methods of playing culturally-specific musical instruments.
 Symbolic tattooing is also a popular practice.
 Modern māhū do not alter their bodies through what others would consider gender reassignment surgery, but, just as any person in Hawaiian/Tahitian society, dress differently for work, home, and nights out.

 Strong familial relationships are important in māhū culture, as kinship bonds within all of Hawaiian/Tahitian cultures are essential to family survival.
 When possible, the māhū maintain solid relationships with their families of origin, often by becoming foster parents to nieces and nephews, and have been noted for being especially "compassionate and creative".
 This ability to bring up children is considered a special skill specific to māhū people.
 Māhū also contribute to their extended families and communities through the gathering and maintaining of knowledge, and the practicing and teaching of hula traditions, which are traditionally handed down through women.

 In situations where they have been rejected by their families of origin, due to homophobia and colonization, māhū have formed their own communities, supporting one another, and preserving and teaching cultural traditions to the next generations.
 In the documentary Kumu Hina, Hinaleimoana Wong-Kalu visits one of these communities of elders up in the mountains, and meets with some of the māhū who were her teachers and chosen family when she was young.